Skip to content

 And the fans can’t get enough.

-In fact, it’s those fans that have raised The Kody Norris Show to a place in which they stand today, a place where the four-piece, multi-instrumentalist, bluegrass band are quickly becoming four of the most epic entertainers of our time.
-Add that to the songwriting displayed on the Kody Norris-penned “Baltimore I’m Leaving,” “Fiddler’s Rock,” “Please Tell Me Why,” and the infectious “Gotta Get My Baby Back” on Rhinestone Revival, and there is no doubt that The Kody Norris Show is as current as ever.
+The four-piece, multi-instrumentalist, bluegrass band quickly became four of the most epic entertainers of our time.
+Add that to the songwriting displayed on Kody Norris-penned “Baltimore I’m Leaving,” “Fiddler’s Rock,” “Please Tell Me Why,” and the infectious “Gotta Get My Baby Back” on Rhinestone Revival, and “Ramblin’ Around”, “Ruby Jane” from Highfalutin Hillbilly proving The Kody Norris Show is as current as ever.

 They ain’t retro.
 They have something different.
 They have something uniquely theirs.
 They have something that makes them stand out.